aimad1234/Test_ML/README.md

 # Project Overview

-This repository contains code for building, deploying, and monitoring a machine learning model to predict weekly sales.
-The project involves multiple stages, from model selection and deployment to ongoing monitoring and improvement.
+This repository contains code for building a machine learning model to predict weekly sales.
 ## Model Explanation

 ### How was the model built and why was this particular choice made?

 I built a Random Forest Regressor model to predict weekly sales.
 I chose this model because it can capture non-linear relationships in the data, handle multiple features, and manage outliers effectively.
 Random Forests are also robust and less prone to overfitting.
+I've already tested a lot of machine learning algorithms, but Random Forest is still the best.

 ## Deployment Strategy